-thick and creamy soup that has all of the flavor of a baked potato that is
+thick and creamy Baked Potato Soup that has all of the flavor of a baked potato that is

 loaded with all the usual fillings.
 Your family will beg you to make it

 again and again!
 Don't plan of eating anything else after eating this soup

 More of Linda's delicious

 4 large russet baking

 1/2 cup all-purpose